Waste and recycling

 Based on the results of these studies, the first EoW Regulation (333/2011) was adopted and entered into force in 2011.

-Since then, technical studies on waste paper, copper and copper alloy scrap, waste glass (glass cullet) and biodegradable waste have been concluded:
+Since then, technical studies on waste paper, copper and copper alloy scrap, waste glass (glass cullet), biodegradable waste and waste plastic have been concluded:

 - End-of-waste Criteria for Waste Paper: Technical Proposals